JerryX1110/IROS22-FMG-Sensor-Optimization/README.md

 ## Contact
-If you have any question, feel free to report a issue in this repo or directly contact the author _Xiaohao XU_(xxh11102019@outlook.com).
+If you have any question, feel free to report a issue in this repo or directly contact the author _Xiaohao XU_(xxh11102019 [AT] outlook.com).